Become a Part-Time Interviewer for Vericant!

 - Are native English speakers

-- Can be available for at least one full day per week from September to March (preference given to applicants with weekday availability and with two or more days of availability per week)
+- Can be available for at least one full weekend day per week from September to March (preference given to applicants with higher availability)

 - Possess impeccable verbal communication skills